danny-avila/LibreChat/docs/install/docker_install.md

 Navigate to https://www.mongodb.com/ and Sign In or Create an account

 - Create a new project
-- Build a Database using the free plan and name the cluster (example: chatgpt-clone)
+- Build a Database using the free plan and name the cluster (example: LibreChat)
 - Use the "Username and Password" method for authentication
 - Add your current IP to the access list
 - In the Database Deployment tab, click on Connect